-- 1. Volunteer Manager Kit Topaz, kit@safehorses.org - 2.
+- 1. Volunteer Manager Skye Guidotti, skyeg@safehorses.org - 2.
 Operations Director Terry Phelps, terry@safehorses.org - 3.
 Executive Director Bonnie Hammond, bonnie@safehorses.org

 Please note that you are not required to confront the person or persons who have given you reason to report.